qntbkk/MyTextBox/README.md

 This is a starter app for building dojo widget in mendix.
 How to use:

+Required:
-- you need gulp install
+- you need gulp install v4.0.0 up
+- you need node v12 up

+Build
+- npm install
-- run gulp build for genrate mpk file
+- gulp build